-Insurance companies are companies in charge of guaranteeing coverage for insured property, persons, or interests.
+Insurance companies are companies in charge of guaranteeing coverage for insured property, people, or interests.
 Their main objective is to ensure family or personal peace of mind and financial stability.
 However, companies may fail in their functions, and the client has the right to file a claim if they fail to comply with the terms established in the policy.

 The environment after an automobile accident is stressful.
-Those involved receive medical attention, gathering information to establish property damage to present to the insurer.
+Those involved receive medical attention, gathering information to establish a property damage case to present to the insurer.
 The client remains calm when they trust their insurance company, but what to do when the insurance company does not pay the claim or takes too long to pay?

 Can I sue my insurance company?